EXPENSES • 7 APRIL 2025 • 4 MIN READ

 Entertainment provided in the normal course of business

-Goods or services provided in the normal course of business and provided for payment are not treated as business entertainment and are therefore tax deductible.
+Goods or services provided in the normal course of business and provided for payment are not treated as business entertainment, and therefore are tax deductible.

 For example, a theatre is in the business of selling tickets for shows for entertainment.
 Since this provision of entertainment is in the normal course of business and is done for payment then the cost of putting on this entertainment is a deductible expense.

-If the theatre tickets are subsidised or given away then unless it is for the purpose of advertising, then the cost of this entertainment would not be deductible, since no (or reduced) payment has been received.
+If the theatre tickets are subsidised or given away, then unless it is for the purpose of advertising, then the cost of this entertainment would not be deductible, since no (or reduced) payment has been received.

 Minor entertainment provided that is incidental to the ordinary course of business